-- Completion of at least three years of graduate coursework at an APA-accredited doctoral training program - Practicum training in assessment and treatment of pediatric / child populations - Obtained masters degree and passed comprehensive exams by application deadline - Completion of dissertation proposal defense and initiation of data collection at the time of internship application submission.
-The completed application deadline is November 1, 2021.
+- Completion of at least three years of graduate coursework at an APA-accredited doctoral training program - Practicum training in assessment and treatment of pediatric / child populations - Passed comprehensive exams by application deadline - Completion of dissertation proposal defense and initiation of data collection at the time of internship application submission.
+The completed application deadline is November 1, 2023.